grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 This is a fairly typical Flux query.
 Let's go through it function by function.
 We begin using [the `from()` function](https://docs.influxdata.com/flux/v0.x/stdlib/influxdata/influxdb/from/) to choose the correct bucket where our tank data resides.
 Then we use [a `range()` function](https://docs.influxdata.com/flux/v0.x/stdlib/universe/range/) to filter our rows based on time constraints.
 Then we pass our data through three [`filter()` functions](https://docs.influxdata.com/flux/v0.x/stdlib/universe/filter/) to narrow our results.
 We choose a specific [`measurement` (a special keyword in InfluxDB)](https://docs.influxdata.com/influxdb/v1.8/concepts/glossary/#measurement), then our tank in question (`A5`), and then a specific [`field` (another special keyword in InfluxDB)](https://docs.influxdata.com/influxdb/v1.8/concepts/glossary/#field).
 After this we pass the data into [an `aggregateWindow()` function](https://docs.influxdata.com/flux/v0.x/stdlib/universe/aggregatewindow/), which downsamples our data into specific periods of time, and then finally [a `yield()` function](https://docs.influxdata.com/flux/v0.x/stdlib/universe/yield/), which specifies which final result we want: `mean`.

-This flux query will yield a time-series graph like this:
+This Flux query will yield a time-series graph like this:

 ![grafana alerts from flux queries](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-00.png)

 ### Add expressions to your Grafana Alert rule

 With data now appearing in our rule setup, our next step is to create an [expression](https://grafana.com/docs/grafana/v9.0/panels/query-a-data-source/use-expressions-to-manipulate-data/about-expressions/#using-expressions).
-Move to Section `B`.
+Move to section `B`.
 For this scenario, we want to create a Reduce expression that will reduce the above to a single value.
 In this image, you can see that we have chosen to reduce our time-series data the `Last` value from input `A`.
 In this case, it returns a value 53 degrees celsius for Tank A5:

 ![grafana alerts from flux queries](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-01.png)

 Finally, we need to create a math expression that Grafana will alert on.
 In our case we will write an expression with two conditions separated by the OR `||` operator.
 We want to trigger an alert any time our result in section `B` is less than 30 or more than 60.
 This looks like `$B < 30 || $B > 60`: